Local funeral homes share advice for those grieving on Valentine’s Day

 and live on Freeview channel 276

-With research from Co-op Funeralcare, which has funeral homes in Heworth, Acomb and Haxby, showing that 73% of people in York have experienced the death of a loved one in the last five years, the funeral provider is sharing advice and support to those who have suffered a bereavement – be it recently or in the past.
+With research from Co-op Funeralcare, which has funeral homes in Penistone, Retford and Wadsley Bridge showing that 73 per cent of people in York have experienced the death of a loved one in the last five years, the funeral provider is sharing advice and support to those who have suffered a bereavement – be it recently or in the past.

 1. Feel your feelings.
 It is okay to be sad and to miss people who are no longer around.
 Allow yourself to express emotion, either by yourself or with someone you love.
 Remember – there is no ‘correct’ way to mourn a death, so whether the emotions you’re feeling are angry, sad or nostalgic, know it’s ok to feel them.